alshedivat/al-folio/_pages/publications.md

 nav: true
 ---

-A more up to date list is also available on [google scholar](https://scholar.google.com/citations?user=IaFEAbsAAAAJ)
+A more up-to-date list is also available on [google scholar](https://scholar.google.com/citations?user=IaFEAbsAAAAJ)

 <!-- _pages/publications.md -->
 <div class="publications">